-- (Optional) If you have a VIP or Pro Subscription, you can Replace Materials on the various stair elements.
-If you are planning to customize the color or materials on your stairs, it's a good idea to do so now, before you create the next level.
+- (Optional) If you have a Pro or Team subscription, you can Replace Materials on the various stair elements.
+If you are planning to customize the color or materials on your stairs, it's a good idea to do so now before you create the next level.

 Step 2 – Create the Upper Floor/Level Based on the Level Below

 When you create the upper level based on the level below it, the stairs that you added to the lower level will appear on the upper level in the same location.

 - Click Level, and then New Level.